 John W.Pattison Photography.

-John W.Pattison was born in South Shields 61 years ago, he has lived most of his life in this wonderful seaside town embraced by the River Tyne and which nestles between Sunderland in the South and Newcastle a little further North.
-Currently, his photographic passions includes black and white photography, but he particularly enjoys photographing in and around his beloved South Shields.
+John W.Pattison was born in South Shields 62 years ago, he has lived most of his life in this wonderful seaside town.
+His photographic passions includes photographing Native Americans, but importantly, he particularly enjoys photographing in and around his beloved South Shields.

 John is proud to deliver his photography service in and around his local Tyneside; his freelance photography business is a rapidly growing enterprise.